 The Language Centre provides weekly classes in French, German, Italian, Spanish, Japanese, Mandarin and Arabic, and offers support for those for whom English is not their first language.

 The Doctoral College offers interdisciplinary training and fosters collaborations between PhD researchers across QMUL.

 All QMUL students and staff have free access to the research libraries at Senate House and the Institute of Historical Research (IHR).
 Many of our academic staff and PhD researchers are also involved in convening IHR seminars, which draw national and international speakers and audiences at all levels of academic life.
 An IHR seminar can make for the perfect external forum in which to expose your research to an expert audience.

-QMUL invests around £12 million every year in it Principal's Studentship scheme, which funds PhD researchers (tuition fees and maintenance) for up to 3 years of study.
-The School of History is also supported through funding collaborations with various organisations from which QMUL PhD candidates can apply for scholarships (more information here).
+QMUL invests every year in it Principal's Studentship scheme, which funds PhD researchers (tuition fees and maintenance) for up to 3 years of study.
+The School of History is also supported through funding collaborations with various organisations to which QMUL PhD candidates can apply for scholarships (more information here).

 In addition to its studentships schemes, all PhD researchers (whether or not their studies are funded) are eligible to apply for financial support during their programme:

 - The School of History PGR fund offers financial support for PhD researchers to attend conferences or carry out research trips.

 - The School of History will provide financial support for necessary external training programmes if not offered internally.